coffeecoco/aws_lambda/README.md

 ### aws_policy_env_vars

-This is a script which allows you to PUT a JSON composed by all lambda function that you want to change, AWS KMS Keys, AWS environment variables in order to change update dynamically all your lambda functions.
+This is a script which allows you to PUT a JSON composed by all lambda function, AWS KMS Keys,
+AWS environment variables that you want to change, n order dynamically update environment variables for these.

 ### Requirements

 * Boto3
-* AWS Lambda, IA, KMS
-* API Gateway available soon
+* AWS Lambda, IAM, KMS, API Gateway
+* AWS Cloud Formation in progress

 ![AWS Lambda Env Vars](https://github.com/fsclyde/aws_lambda/blob/master/resources/aws_lambda_env_vars.png "LLD AWS Lambda Env Vars")